bihealth/bih-cluster/bih-cluster/docs/index.md

 # Home

-This is the documentation of the BIH high-performance computing (HPC) cluster, also called HPC 4 Research.
+Welcome to the user documentation of the BIH high-performance computing (HPC) cluster, also called HPC 4 Research.
-The BIH HPC cluster is maintained by CUBI (Core Unit Bioinformatics).
+The BIH HPC cluster is managed by [CUBI](https://cubi.bihealth.org) (Core Unit Bioinformatics).
 This documentation is maintained by BIH CUBI and the user community.
 It is a living document that you can update and add to.
 See [How-To: Contribute to this Document](how-to/misc/contribute) for details.